Living in Chiang Mai, Thailand

 Karin Madison moved to Chiang Mai from Cleveland two years ago with her husband, Brent, a photographer, after she had worked in Japan as an ESL teacher.
 Karin explains: Its way cheaper to get started here.
 We traced the trend, the next hotspot for travel and photojournalism.

-Extensive Internet research, networking with family friends, and some savings made their transition a successful one.
+Extensive Web research, networking with family friends, and some savings made their transition a successful one.

 If youre single and you know what kind of job you want, its not difficult to move to Chiang Mai, Karin advises.
 You need to be resourceful and proactive.
 Check out, especially on the Internet, various resources on the place where you want to move.

 Americans not only come to Chiang Mai to teach or to start their own businesses.
 They also decide to study at one of the universities, volunteer at NGOs, or even retire here.
-Mark Isenstadt, a 32-year-old former social worker from Colorado Springs, moved to Chiang Mai in August 2000 to pursue a course in parisitology at Chiang Mai Univ.
-Like Karin, Marks relocation preparations began with Internet research.
+Mark Isenstadt, a 32-year-old former social worker from Colorado Springs, moved to Chiang Mai to pursue a course in parisitology at Chiang Mai Univ.
+Like Karin, Marks relocation preparations began with Web research.

 Although the cost of education is much lower here than in the U.S., and both his studies and the country help to spark his interest, he, too, feels frustrated with Thailands Mai Pen Rai outlook.
 You have to adjust yourself to a different pace here, Mark explains.
 Nevertheless, the good outweighs the bad.
 He now pm.lans on pursuing a Masters in International Health at CMU and has fallen in love with a Thai woman.
 Mark also volunteers once or twice a week at Rejoice Urban Development Project (RUDP), a local NGO AIDS charity which provides medical, monetary, and emotional support to HIV victims and their families.